mottbott/docker-k8s-training/docker-storage-network.md

 There are volume mount and bind mounts.
 The main difference a bind mount has from a volume is that since it can exist anywhere on the host filesystem, processes outside of Docker can also modify it.
 By default there is no persistence in your Docker container.

-In the example we will create our own **index.html** and mount into the container.
+In the example we will create our own **index.html** and use a bind mount into the container.
 ```
 cd /tmp
 mkdir www
 cd www
 echo "hello world" > index.html

+#New way
+docker run -d -p 8003:80  --mount type=bind,source=/tmp/www,target=/usr/share/nginx/html nginx:latest

+#Old way
 docker run -d -p 8003:80 -v /tmp/www:/usr/share/nginx/html nginx:latest

 # For Windows Users without WSL: Crete the index.html in C:\Temp.